nel023/proxmox-wazuh-soc-lab/README.md

 * Follow the setup sections to reproduce the lab
 * Use the documentation as a reference during learning reviews

-## **Disclaimer**

-This lab is for **educational purposes only**.
-Attack simulations are conducted in an isolated environment against systems owned and controlled by the author.

 ## **Author**

 Built and documented as part of a personal cybersecurity learning journey, with a focus on practical SOC and blue team skills.